Skip to Content

 Combining Both Methods: Teachers can combine these two methods for a comprehensive assessment.
 For instance, MVPA could be used to ensure baseline activity, while FIT Points could provide extra credit or a more nuanced assessment of effort and intensity.
 This approach not only encourages sustained activity but also rewards students who push themselves harder during physical education classes.

-Heart Zones, Joe Gooden December 11, 2024
+Joe Gooden December 11, 2024

 Share this post